calkit/calkit/README.md

 Sometimes we may have Jupyter Notebooks with large outputs we want to be able to save, but not in Git.
-We strip output before putting into version control, but allow the output to be pushed to the Knoki repo and pulled down.
+We strip output before putting into version control, but allow the output to be pushed to the Calkit repo and pulled down.
 So, if the notebook was run by a collaborator, or in the cloud, you can view the output without needing to regenerate it, and of course, it's not inflating the Git repo.